riboholganza/MBTI-Analysis/README.md

 ![](Images/mean_closeness.png)
 **Insights:** Hypothesis 1 is false.
-ENTP, INTJ and ENTJ are the among the least close types.
+ENTPs, INTJs and ENTJs are the among the least close types; therefore, the high frequency of these types are caused by another factor.

 **Hypothesis 2:** I am an ENTP therefore I should have more synergy with Rationals (NTs) compared to all other types.